 lf you’re willing to leave the city, you can take the U4 bound for Hutteldorf and visit Klimt’s final lair, where he painted from 1911-18.
 Klimt’s former studio-villa has been completely renovated and re-opened to the public.

 The studio and reception rooms have been reconstructed based on contemporaneous descriptions and photographs.

 - Address: Feldmuhlgasse 11

 - Hours: Thursday through Sunday 10:00 to 6:00 pm, public guided tour at 2:00 pm on Saturday

 The fantastic Albertina Museum is a veritable treasure trove of art, with over a million pieces, including paintings by Monet, Degas and Picasso.
 The Albertina also hosts temporary exhibitions featuring big art names.

 The Albertina’s Klimt collection covers a vast number of drawings, but you may only be able to see one or two in its permanent exhibition.
 Anything more depends on their current exhibitions.
 You have to get lucky.

-The Albertina owns a few Klimt paintings, including the Waternymsph (Silverfish) and Portrait of a Woman in a Cape.
+The Albertina owns a few Klimt paintings and drawings, including the Waternymsph (Silverfish), Lady with Plumed Hat, Portrait of a Woman in a Cape.

-I hope you’ve enjoyed my guide to the Gustav Klimt Trail in Vienna.
+I hope you’ve enjoyed my guide to the Gustav Klimt famous paintings in Vienna.
 If you’d like to explore other themed art trails, here are some of my other guides: